 Transfer funds online

 Make immediate transfers from your account at any time by signing on to Wells Fargo Online® and going to the Transfer tab.
-You can even transfer money to and from accounts you have at other banks.

 Transfer funds over the phone